DLFMetadataAssessment/2018MetadataAnalysisWorkshop/or_1.md

 Let's create a facet on the *Binding* column.
 Select: **Facet** > **Text facet**.
 A new facet should appear in the lefthand window.

 Clicking on any of the entries in the facet window will change the interface to include only the record(s) featuring that facet entry.
-(If we had set our view to Rows, only the specific rows containing that facet entry would appear.)
 If you move your mouse pointer over an entry in the facet window, you can select multiple facet entries using the **Include** popup next to each entry.
 You can also select **Invert** at the top of the facet window to automatically select the opposite of the values you chose.

 If you move your mouse pointer over an entry in the facet window, you'll also see the option to **Edit** the term comes up.
 By changing the text in the edit box and clicking Apply, you will automatically change all instances in the data at once.

 In terms of assesssment, how much of each represented element/field is empty?
 Try creating a custom facet for empty values: **Facet** > **Customized Facets** > **Facet by Blank**

 The faceted values for *True* are cells that are empty, giving us an idea of how much data is missing.
-(Of course, this doesn't answer WHY the data is missing.)
+(Of course, this doesn't answer *why* the data is missing.)

 ### Filtering